This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Medical Malpractice and the Erb’s Palsy Lawsuit

-You should file an Erb’s palsy lawsuit is if you feel like your child’s injury could and should have been prevented.
-Even if you don’t think your doctor actively did something to hurt your child, not taking action can be equally negligent.[2]
+You should file an Erb’s palsy lawsuit if you feel like your child’s injury could and should have been prevented.
+Even if you don’t think your doctor actively did something to hurt your child, not taking action can be equally negligent.

 For instance, if your baby was in the breech position, your labor showed signs of complications, and doctors failed to take action, they could be held accountable for any birth injuries sustained.